Key information

 Read all sections on this webpage and our application guidance page.

-4. Prepare and upload documents
+3. Prepare and attach supporting documents

-5. Submit your application
+5. Email us your application

 Who is eligible?

+We have geographical limitations depending on whether you are the Lead Applicant or Co-Applicant/Collaborator.
 Individuals at any career stage who are actively involved in research are eligible to apply.
 This can include (but is not limited to) academic researchers, healthcare professionals, and others working in research-related roles.
 Early-career researchers are especially encouraged to apply.

 Location